mstocco/mariostoc.co/content/traininglog/20220529-ironman2022-13weeksout.md

 ### NOTES
 Damage Report:

 * Left pinky toe is FUBAR'd for the next while.
 * Right foot, cuboid-calcaneus joint cleared no longer an issue.
 * Lumbar/QL, better than last week.
-* Bit of a bruise on the lateral side of my right knee.
+* Bruise on the lateral side of my right knee.
+* Triceps are sore/stiff
+* Adductors are sore/stiff

 <!---->
 ## TUESDAY MAY 31